-Kosher homemade cake pops are a recent phenomenon that we just had to try making for ourselves from scratch.
+This kosher Starbucks Copycat recipe for Homemade Cake Pops recent phenomenon that we just had to try making for ourselves from scratch.
 They are as fun to look at as they are to eat.
 Bring the whole family in on the excitement, this is one of those recipes the kids can make along with you and if they do not get the cake pop sticks in perfectly, that is part of the fun.
-Perfect for Mother's Day, Shavuot, or a special birthday, this recipe is kosher, dairy free, and nut free.
+This easy recipe is perfect for Purim, Mother's Day, Shavuot, or a special birthday, this recipe is kosher, dairy free, and nut free.

 This Recipe Is Kosher